mere-dev/mere-dev.github.io/content/docs/contributing/code-of-conduct.md

 We pledge that the work of our hands and minds shall not be used to stumble or inhibit the persuit of Jesus, or the establishment of his kingdom on earth, or any other free expression of religion.

-We embrace the burden to establish where possible, means to train and nurture future developers in the admonition of the Lord
+We embrace the burden and responsibility to establish where possible, means to train and nurture future developers in the admonition of the Lord

-We embrace the burden to establish fortifications and bulwarks against and person, state or institution who would prevent from fullfilling these oaths.
+We embrace the burden and responsibility to establish fortifications and bulwarks against and person, state or institution who would prevent or future generations from these works

+{{ pledge() }}

 ## Our Standards